Ray Ferritto

-Raymond W. Ferritto (April 8, 1929 - May 10, 2004) was an Italian-American mobster from Erie, Pennsylvania.
-He served as hitman and soldier for the Cleveland and Los Angeles crime families.
-Ferritto is best known assassinating Danny Greene in Cleveland, Ohio, in 1977 in order to prevent Greene from taking over the Cleveland crime family.
+Raymond W. Ferritto (April 8, 1929 - May 10, 2004) was an American mobster from Erie, Pennsylvania.
+He served as an associate and hitman for the Cleveland and Los Angeles crime families.
+Ferritto is best known for assassinating rival mobster Danny Greene in Cleveland, Ohio, in 1977 in order to prevent Greene from overthrowing the Cleveland Mafia, and subsequently becoming a government witness when implicated in the killing.

 Early life

 Raymond Ferritto was born Remo Ferretti on April 8, 1929, in Erie, Pennsylvania, to Michael and Rose (née Fracassi) Ferritto.
 He was the fourth of five children, and the second of three sons.
 Within a year of his birth, the family had changed its last name to Ferritto, and Remo began using the name Raymond when he began attending school.

-As a child, Ferritto was rebellious and often fought with other children in the neighbordhood.
+As a child, Ferritto was rebellious and often fought with other children in the neighborhood.
 He attended Roosevelt Junior High school, where he befriended Armond "Peeps" Farranti and Tommy LaCastro.
 He and Farranti obtained employment at a local grocer, but soon began stealing his chickens to sell on the local black market.
 After being taunted about his knee breeches, he stole long dress pants from a local clothier.
 He was 13 years old when he and Farranti ran away from home and burglarized a closed filling station in Ashtabula, Ohio, but were caught by police a few hours later.

 Ferritto obtained a job at Urick Foundry when he was 14 years old after lying about his age.
 He suffered severely broken toes in one foot after a work-accident, and his family filed a lawsuit.
 The suit was settled for $50 when the foundry discovered Ray had lied about his age.

 A short time after his accident, Ferritto formed a gang called "The Wasps" with Farranti, LaCastro, and a few other local teenagers.
 For two years, the gang smashed vending machines at gas stations, movie theaters, and other businesses, looting them of their coins.
 They were caught after robbing a cigar store owned by Dominic A. "Dee" Adiutori, an associate of James "Westfield Jimmy" Salamone of the Buffalo crime family.
 A judge declined to sentence him after a local priest intervened on his behalf.

 Ferritto was drafted into the United States Marine Corps about June 1946.
 His mangled foot was unable to take the stress of boot camp.
 He was transferred to the Casualty Company in July, and discharged in October.